biswajitsahoo1111/rul_codes_open/faq.md

 ## My question is not listed in the FAQs.
 How can I ask it?

 Please ask your questions in the comments section below.
-Otherwise (if you don't want your question to be made public), you can privately email your question to the [author](https://biswajitsahoo1111.github.io/) directly.
+Otherwise (if you don't want your questions to be made public), you can privately email your questions to the [author](https://biswajitsahoo1111.github.io/) directly.